Bethenny Frankel Comes Under Fire After Posting Photo Of 9-Year-Old Daughter Grabbing Her Breasts

 “Extremely odd and inappropriate.
 Love her, but this is not okay,” another Facebook user wrote.

 “A bit over the top some things simply need to remain private.
-You just used your cild for exposure and a reaction.
-I like Bethany but this just doesn’t settle with me,” one more chimed in.
+You just used your cild [sic] for exposure and a reaction.
+I like Bethany [sic] but this just doesn’t settle with me,” a third fan chimed in.

 View this post on Instagram